 Even though these books are great for recognizing sight words, there are ample opportunities for sounding out words in each story, too.
 Words like “bananas” or “party” are fun words for practicing blending sounds.
 They also give readers a chance to figure out the word (decode) without too many context clues or distractions, which is especially beneficial for new or struggling readers.
 Since many of the words are repeated throughout the story, children can get familiar with the words they have sounded out and recognize them in other places.

 - Learning Lessons With Humor

-Some of these laugh-out-loud stories play double duty by having a more complex lesson mixed in with all the silliness.
-They can help children understand or identify complex feelings like jealousy all while keeping things light and easy.
+Some of these funny stories play double duty by having a more complex lesson mixed in with all the silliness.
+They can help children understand or identify complex feelings like jealousy, all while keeping things light and easy.
 This can be a much more approachable way to explain complicated feelings or teach these kinds of lessons to young children, especially when you are reading them over and over, which is guaranteed to happen with these favorites!

 - Story Stretchers

-Keep the fun going by heading over to Mo Willems websites, Pigeon Presents and Thankorama.
-They are chock full of free downloads, printables, coloring pages, and more all about his popular titles, including Elephant and Piggie and the Pigeon books.
+Keep the fun going by heading over to Mo Willems websites: Pigeon Presents and Thankorama.
+They are chock full of free downloads, printables, coloring pages, and more about his popular titles, including Elephant and Piggie and the Pigeon books.
 Thankorama.com even has a free download for making Elephant and Piggie paper bag puppets that kids can use while reading the books or make up their own stories all about these two loveable friends.